 Single stories put us in danger.
 Interfaith peace building needs to be about disrupting single stories, creating places for us to be fully present for one another in all our complexity.

-I am a PhD candidate at the Toronto School of Theology - Emmanuel College at the University of Toronto.
+I am a PhD candidate at the University of St. Michael's College, Faculty of Theology in the Toronto School of Theology.
 In addition to my current research in Christian Peace Theology and the Theology of Religions I teach, participate in and organize Interfaith dialogue events.
 I have an MDiv and a ThM in New Testament and have found leading Scriptural Reasoning groups a meaningful way of connecting with people, building community, and learning about how scripture shapes lives and gives meaning to people.
 I have served in different capacities as a pastor, chaplain and a cultural exchange program coordinator.
 Some of my writing includes "Interfaith friendship as a Bridge to Peace" in *Windows to World's Religions* (ed.
 Arvind Sharma), articles for the *Common Ground News* and I am one of the editor's and contributor's to the book *On Spirituality: Essays from the Third Shii Muslim Mennonite Christian Dialogue*.